Categories & Prizes | Natural Landscape Photography Awards

 Intimate Landscape Photograph

-This category brings together two distinct themes.
-An abstract is an image that relies on ambiguity of subject and/or scale and may be a non-representative interpretation of nature and the landscape.
-This can be a scene of any scale.
+An abstract image relies on subject and/or scale ambiguity and should be a non-representative interpretation of nature and the landscape.
+It can be a scene of any scale.
+These photographs use angles, compositions, and patterns to create images that evoke emotions and challenge the viewer’s perception of the world.

 Cash Prize of US $1,000.